-Unit Topic

-Fundamental Statistics

-1. Data collection

-2. Basic data analysis

-3. Finding central tendency by using arithmetic means, median,

-mode, harmonic mean, geometric mean, and mid-range

-1 4.
-Finding relative standing by using quartile, deciles, and percentile

-5. Measures of dispersion by using standard deviation

-6. Measures of dispersion by using box-and-whisker plots
+Unit Topic Fundamental Statistics 1.
+Data collection 2.
+Basic data analysis 3.
+Finding central tendency by using the arithmetic mean, median, 1 mode, harmonic mean, geometric mean, and mid-range 4.
+Finding relative standing by using quartile, deciles, and percentile 5.
+Measures of dispersion by using standard deviation 6.
+Measures of dispersion by using box-and-whisker plots

-7. Standard Deviation

-8. Normal Distribution

-9. Correlation

-Resources Required ☐ Scientific calcu ☐ Ruler ☐ Glue stick, stap ulator (not a phone-based application) Suggested coloured pens/markers/highlighters i-English translator (not a phone-based Academic Integrity Policy • umption College student handbook.
-There is to be g of any kind.
-These and any other acts of academic • and will not be tolerated.
-Students involved in any receive a zero. nonesty, including an y student supplying or allowing copying, will receive a zero. or ideas and passing them off as one's work or • failure to give appropriate acknowledgement when repeating another's id acknowledgement wh - or paragraph or failure to give appropriate acknowledgement wi ien parapinasing any of those.
-Behavioural Expect ations classmates, the teacher and their actions.
-Stu er, and the facilities.
-Sidents are expected to alculator, writing uter lents are expected to respect themselves, their Students must accept responsibility for themselves be ready at the start of every class (Notebooks, nsils, etc.) and to participate throughout the lesson (see the front of your notebooks).
-Students rules set out at the beginning of the academic years earn the scores they receive.
-At the end of the the student's behavior score (10%).
-Additionally, all Tha i students are expecte ed to embrace the following desired characteristics: Love for the country and the King g, faith in religion Possess disc 1 • Eager to learn Be self-suffi Dedicated to work Proud to be ' Thai Have a sense of public consciousness.
+Resources

+Required ☐ At least one notebook

+- ☐ Scientific calculator (not a phone-based application)

+□ Ruler

+☐ Glue stick, stapler, or tape

+Suggested ☐ Many different coloured pens/markers/highlighters

+☐ Electronic Thai-English translator (not a phone-based

+application)

+Students are expected to adhere to the Assumption College student handbook.
+There is to be no plagiarism, no copying, and no cheating of any kind.
+These and any other acts of academic dishonesty lower the quality of education and will not be tolerated.
+Students involved in academic dishonesty will receive a zero, including any student supplying or allowing copying.

+Plagiarism is taking someone else's work or ideas and passing them off as one's work or ideas.
+Examples of plagiarism include the failure to give appropriate acknowledgement when repeating another's idea, phrase, sentence or paragraph or failure to give appropriate acknowledgement when paraphrasing any of those.

+Behavioural Expectations

+For the sake of all the class members, students are expected to respect themselves, their classmates, the teacher, and the facilities.
+Students must accept responsibility for themselves and their actions.
+Students are expected to be ready at the start of every class (Notebooks, textbook, scientific calculator, writing utensils, etc.) and participate throughout the lesson until class is dismissed.

+Behaviour is monitored daily per the class rules set out at the beginning of the academic year (see the front of your notebooks).
+Students earn the scores they receive.
+At the end of the semester, the average is taken and used for the student's behaviour score (10%).

+Additionally, all Thai students are expected to embrace the following desired characteristics:

+- Love for the country and the King, faith in religion

+- Possess discipline

+- Be self-sufficient

+- Proud to be Thai

-• Be an AC gentleman
+- Be an AC gentleman.

+- Eager to learn

+- Dedicated to work

+- Have a sense of public consciousness.

+- Be honest and upright.

 Attendance will be taken at the start of every class.
 Students are expected to be in class on time, every time.
 Students are expected to catch up on all missed work outside class time.
 Unexcused absences or tardiness will not be tolerated.
-In the case of planned absences, please notify the teacher as soon as possible.
+In the case of planned absences, please notify the teacher immediately.